Italy shocks banks with 40% windfall tax for 2023 | Business

 That would be similar to the 2.8 billion euros raised by this year's windfall tax on energy companies.
 Italy will apply the tax only in 2023, with banks paying the sums by June 30, 2024.
 The measure applies to the net interest margin (NIM), a measure of income deriving from the gap between lending and deposit rates.

-Italy will tax 40% of the NIM earned in 2022 or 2023 - depending on which sum is bigger - targeting the yearly increase above thresholds set at no less than 3% for 2022 and 6% for 2023.
+Italy will tax 40% of the NIM earned in 2022 or 2023 - depending on which sum is bigger - targeting the yearly increase above thresholds set at no less than 5% for 2022 and 10% for 2023.
+Under the early draft, the thresholds were 3% and 6%.
 Intesa at the end of last month said it expected to pocket more than 13.5 billion euros this year from its NIM alone.

 All main Italian lenders reported much stronger than expected results for the first six months and upgraded their profit outlook thanks to higher rates.
 Unlike peers in some other European countries, Italian banks never charged for deposits when official rates fell below zero.